SintraCascaisSesimbra.com

 A car is the only real means to visit the region's outstanding beaches, such as the idyllic Portinho da Arrábida coastline, the picturesque Lagoa de Albufeira or the undiscovered beaches of southern Costa da Caparica.

 Below is an interactive map for ideas for a day trip to Sesimbra.
-The green pins show the highlights of Sesimbra and the surrounding region, while the yellow markers show the best beaches nearby
+The green pins show the highlights of Sesimbra and the surrounding region, while the yellow markers show the best beaches nearby.

 Sesimbra highlights: 1) Forte de Santiago 2) Castelo de Sesimbra 3) Cais dos Pescadores (fishing harbour) 4) Cabo Espichel 5) Estrada de Escarpa (Scenic drive) 6) Portinho da Arrábida 7) Azeitão (wine tasting at José Maria da Fonseca or Bacalhôa Vinhos)